Something that is frequently recommended on skincare and even hair care products is patch testing, but what actually is patch testing?

 Patch testing is a way to test whether a product is suitable for your skin, or if it will cause a reaction.
 Reactions and allergies to skincare products can lead to redness, swelling, rashes, or even hives.
 By patch testing you can ensure that the product can be safely used on your skin.

-Our skincare range has been dermatologically approved for sensitive skin and is free from essential oils and fragrances.
+Most of our skincare range has been dermatologically approved for sensitive skin as well as most of the range being free from essential oils and fragrances.
 However, we are all unique, so it is always best to patch test, especially if your skin is sensitive or is prone to reactions.

 Where On My Body Should I Patch Test?